RFS Endorsement Process

 - Including Run for Something as a strategic partner in the campaign.

-- Giving back time to future Run for Something candidates as an Alumni Advisor/mentor after your election concludes.
+- Giving back time to future Run for Something candidates as an Alumni Advisor/mentor and/or recruiter of future candidates after your election concludes.

 Please take the time to fill out this application with as much detail as possible.
-We will keep all of your information confidential and will not share your plans, fundraising numbers, or any answers to these questions with anyone outside of Run for Something.
 Incomplete applications or applications that lack detail will not be considered.